helm/charts/incubator/kafka/README.md

 Once you have the testclient pod above running, you can list all kafka topics with:

-` kubectl -n kafka exec -ti testclient -- ./bin/kafka-topics.sh --zookeeper my-release-zookeeper:2181 --list`
+` kubectl -n kafka exec -ti testclient -- /usr/bin/kafka-topics --zookeeper my-kafka-zookeeper:2181 --list`

-Where `my-release` is the name of your helm release.
+Where `my-kafka` is the name of your helm release.

 ## Extensions